Contents

 (gdb) python print(gdb.parse_and_eval("count"))

-You can write custom commands in ~/.gdbinit using define mycommand ... end syntax, or use full Python scripts for complex analysis.
+You can write custom commands in ~/.gdbinit with define mycommand ... end syntax.
+Or use full Python scripts for deeper analysis.

 LLDB: